Caitlin Cronin: International representative rowing

 Cronin was out of the Australian quad in 2019 when they raced at World Cups and the World Championships and failed to qualify the boat for Tokyo.
 Before those delayed Tokyo Olympics at the final Olympic qualification regatta in Lucerne, Switzerland in May 2021 Cronin was back in the boat with Meredith, Harriet Hudson and Ria Thompson.
 They raced as Australian representative heavyweight quad, making a final attempt to qualify that boat.
 Victory in their heat and final saw them secure an Olympic berth.
 In Tokyo Cronin stroked the Australian quad.
 They placed fourth in their heat and then won the repechage to make the A final.

 They were behind the lead for much of the race but winds had blown up before the event and some crews struggled with their bladework in the chop.
 The Australian quad kept their composure and excellent technique and managed a bronze medal finish on the line.

+In March 2023 Cronin was again selected with Hudson, Thompson and Meredith as Australia's quad-scull for the 2023 international season.
+At the Rowing World Cup II in Varese, Italy they raced as Australia's W4X entrant.
+They made the B final and finished in overall eighth place.
+At 2023's RWC III in Lucerne, with Kathryn Rowan changed out for Ria Thompson, Cronin again raced in Australia's W4X.
+Again they finished 2nd in the B final for an overall eighth placing.
+At the 2023 World Rowing Championships in Belgrade Serbia, Cronin, Hudson, Rowan and Meredith were selected to race Australia's quad scull.
+They placed third in their heat and then 3rd in the A/B semi-final at which point they qualified an Australian W4X boat for the 2024 Paris Olympics.
+In the A final the quad finished fifth, giving them a fifth place world ranking from the regatta.